How to Market Community Events Online

 • Use interesting subject lines: Create subject lines that stand out and don’t include common “Spam” triggering words.
 This way, your audience will know they’re legit and they will pop up in their personal inbox rather than their spam folder.

-• Personalizate and segment: Write emails and subject lines that address people by names, cities, or past participation in your events.
+• Personalize and segment: Write emails and subject lines that address people by name, city, or past participation in your events.
 Don’t mention past events in the email to a group of people who never attended them – segment and personalize them.
 After all, the simple act of adding a name or personalized city to an email subject line can increase open rates by 20%.Countdowns to create urgency

 The clock is ticking, your excitement grows, and you are eagerly waiting for that countdown to hit one and for the clock to strike 12.

 This method of “the countdown” is a common marketing tactic to increase urgency and excitement in an audience’s mind.
-After all, counting backwards helps give our brain a reference point for action.
+After all, counting backward helps give our brain a reference point for action.

 Do this through social media posts, stories, and even emails and highlight urgency using the countdown effect.
 Write “1 week left!” or “limited seats!” to drive interest in your content and let them know how long they have to decide.

-Keep in mind that people often need to see something 7 times before investing if they’ve never seen your brand before.
+Keep in mind that people often need to see something 7 times before investing.
 So if you’re trying to extend your reach beyond just your inner community, give yourself time to plant a seed in their brain – and encourage it to grow with your marketing materials later on.

-Depending on your community budget and goals, you might want to invest in some paid ads so that the event appears on your users’ social media feed and search results.
+Depending on your community budget and goals, you might want to invest in some paid ads so that the event appears on your users’ social media feeds and search results.

 First, let’s understand the difference between paid ads and organic content on social media: